 Ecology and Conservation

-Spotted Salamanders are a forest-dwelling species, preferring mature deciduous forests throughout their range.
+Spotted Salamanders are typically a forest-dwelling species, preferring mature deciduous forests throughout their range.
 However, they can be found in more open-canopied situations when forests are nearby.
 They occur both in bottomland, floodplain habitat and well-drained upland forests.
-Larval Spotted Salamanders feed on small aquatic invertebrates while adults feed on a variety of terrestrial invertebrates.
+Like other species of the family Ambystomatidae, adult Spotted Salamanders are rarely encountered outside of their brief reproductive season.
+Larval Spotted Salamanders feed on small aquatic invertebrates, and adults feed on a variety of terrestrial invertebrates.

-Reproduction occurs with heavy spring rains (typically in March), when these salamanders move in mass migrations to breeding ponds and reproduce en masse.
+Reproduction begins with heavy winter and spring rains, concentrated around the month of March.
+These salamanders move in large migrations to breeding ponds and reproduce en masse.
 While most Ambystoma prefer fishless breeding sites, Spotted Salamander will occasionally utilize larger, more permanent ponds when sufficient vegetative cover is present.
 Larvae metamorphose in the mid-early summer.

 Other than habitat loss and fragmentation due to development, there are no particular threats to the Spotted Salamander in Indiana.